sakrist/Swift_OpenGL_Example/README.md

 # Swift OpenGL Example

-This project was developed just for proof of concept: Simple application with OpenGL written on swift - can be compiled and run on Ubuntu (Linux), macOS and iOS.
+This project was developed just for proof of concept: Simple application with OpenGL written on swift - can be compiled and run on Ubuntu (Linux), macOS, iOS and **Android**.
 And in future on some *X* platform too.

 #### macOS